apoorvasrinivasan/stuff/wintersmith/contents/articles/javascript/index.md

 Javascript is written inside `<script>` tag.
 Anything written inside the tag is executed.
 Script tag is inserted as `<script type="text/javascript"></script>`
 A script tag can be inserted inside `<head>` or just before closing the `<body>` tag

+The difference between the two is,:-
+ - the script in the `<head>` runs *before* the DOM structure is constructed and the later is run after the DOM is contructed
+ - the script in `<head>` is render blocking i.e. stops the page from loading and should be very light and minimal.